Britney Spears’ Niece Maddie Aldridge Remains In ‘Critical But Stable’ Condition

 “This is an extremely tragic accident.
 The Tangipahoa Parish Sheriff’s Office is asking you to keep this family in your constant prayers as they try to cope with this horrible incident.
 We ask that you respect their privacy during this time of need.”

-Meanwhile, The Dailiy Mail observes that Maddie’s parents may have been negligent in letting her anywhere near that ATV in the first place.
+Meanwhile, The Daily Mail observes that Maddie’s parents may have been negligent in letting her anywhere near that ATV in the first place.
 According to the owner’s manual for the Polaris RZR 170 – the model Maddie was riding – children under ten years of age should neither operate nor ride as a passenger in that particular model.

 ‘Never allow a child under age 10 to operate or ride as a passenger in this vehicle… Permit continued use only if you [the parent] determine that your child has the ability and maturity to operate safely.”